-If a student enrolled at an institution of higher education is under the age of 24, is not a veteran, is not married, does not have a dependent child, and is not a person with disabilities receiving assistance as of November 30, 2005, the student's eligibility must be examined along with the income eligibility of the student's parents.
-In these cases, both the student and the student's parents must be income eligible for the student to receive HCV assistance.
-If, however, a student in these circumstances is determined independent from his/her parents in accordance with AHA policy, the income of the student's parents will not be considered in determining the student's eligibility.
+- 1. Is enrolled at an institution of higher education - 2.
+Is under the age of 24 - 3.
+Is not a veteran of the United States military - 4.
+Is not married - 5.
+Does not have a dependent child - 6.
+Is not a person with disabilities receiving assistance as of November 30, 2005; and - 7.
+Is not otherwise individually eligible, or has parents who, individually or jointly, are not eligible on the basis of income to receive assistance under section 8 of the 1937 Act.

+In these cases, both the student and the student's parent(s) must be income eligible for the student to receive HCV assistance.
+If, however, a student in these circumstances is determined independent from the individual's parent(s) in accordance with AHA policy, the income of the student's parent(s) will not be considered in determining the student's eligibility.

-The law does not apply to students who reside with parents who are applying to receive HCV assistance.
-It is limited to students who are seeking assistance on their own, separately from their parents.
+The law does not apply to students who reside with a parent(s) who are applying to receive HCV assistance.
+It is limited to students who are seeking assistance on their own, separately from their parent(s).